World War I

 Fisher was the licensed victualler and Robert and Margaret were

 assisting him.
-In April 1915, Mr Fisher took a temporary transfer of the
+On 29 March 1915, Mr Fisher took a temporary transfer of the

 licence of the Duke of Wellington, Dover, where he stayed until

-September 1922, when the licence was transferred to a former Captain of
+September 1922, the licence then being transferred to a former Captain of

 the Royal Artillery.